opsani/servo-appdynamics/README.md

 Latest image builds are available via `opsani/servox-appdynamics:edge`

+Preconfigured metric templates are available via the Opsani console for both RED and BT optimizations.

 ## Measurements

-To differentiate measurements from a main and tuning set, metrics defined in the config are prepended with the respective set name, as well as the target business transaction.
-E.g. `main_payment_througphut` along with `tuning_payment_throughput`.
-Native aggregation occurs within the connector to identify and either average or sum metrics from that BT for all active nodes in the main set, and obtained directly in the case of the singleton tuning node.
+To differentiate measurements from a main and tuning set, metrics defined in the config are prepended with the respective set name.
+When measuring a business transaction, the BT is also appended.
+E.g. `main_througphut` along with `tuning_throughput`, or (in the case of a BT measurement) `main_payment_througphut` along with `tuning_payment_throughput`.
+Native aggregation occurs within the connector to identify and either average or sum metrics for all active nodes in the main set, and obtained directly in the case of the singleton tuning node.
+Additive metrics measured in `rpm` such as throughput are aggregated via a sum, and subsequently differentiated in the console to also provide the instance-sensitive value (resulting in `main_throughput` and `main_throughput_pod`).
+Metrics measured in `ms` such as latency are returned already averaged to the pod count.

 ## License